NotwoJack/EVE-Exploration-Guide/en/EVE-Exploration-Guide.md

 # 7 Advance

 All the following operations are based on the fit [T2 Steel Plates Astero](对应链接) in the Appendix.
 The valuable things could be stored in a Mobile Depot before the exploration in the advanced sites.
 Remember to save the location of the wreck after a loss, so that some valuable things could still be looted back.
 If you are using Stratios or T3C, refer to the data below and other ways could be found.
-For the main loot pls read [Loot](对应链接).
+For the main loot please read [Loot](对应链接).
 Sell those blue loots from the Sleeper Caches to the NPC.
 In the ingame market, the nearest NPC order could be found.
 Sell them at best on the way home directly.
 All videos for the advanced sites: [Here](https://www.bilibili.com/video/BV1NW411Z7Cq)

 ## 7.1 Ghost Sites

 There are 4 kinds of ghost sites, all of them are level III Data Sites.
 Expect in the eight drone regions, they are level I Combat Sites.
 The superior Ghost Site only exists in WH space.
 Lesser/Standard/Improved/Superior + Faction + Covert Research Facility
 There are four cans in total and are arranged as a square or a half-circle.
-There is a hidden timer from 60 to 240s \(time is random), which starts when “warp” is clicked.
+There is a hidden timer from 60s to 240s \(time is random), which starts when “warp” is clicked.
 The timer will not start if you warp cloaked, but the recalibration for locking lasts at least 5s.
 So you should estimate the time and decloak before landing..
 When the timer ends, the NPC ships will warp into the site and tackle you absolutely.
 When the background music becomes hurried, the timer left is less than 30s.
 In the hacking minigame, there is no background music.
 In the improved and superior ghost sites, there are no background music changes as the cue.
 The can will explode and cause explosion damage when it gets any damage or the first hacking fails.
 In more difficult Ghost Sites, the cans also cause higher damage.
 For tanking the can explosion, high explosion resistance and enough EHP are needed.
 Except for the cans in superior, the others don’t have hard hacking minigames \(basically with green/yellow system core).
 A T2 data analyzer is suggested.
 The Ghost Sites are dangerous so the newbies shall use a cheap hull and fit \(e.g. Heron) and store the expensive stuff somewhere safe \(e.g. in the Mobile Depot).

 Online video:
 <iframe height=480px src="//player.bilibili.com/player.html?aid=31057239&bvid=BV1NW411Z7Cq&page=6" scrolling="no" border="0" frameborder="no" framespacing="0" allowfullscreen="true" ></iframe>

 Attention: Warp while hacking a can is counted as the hacking is failed and then triggers the explosion of the can you were hacking.
-Do not orbit while your propulsion module is on, because the ship could fly out of the range of the analyzer \(6000m) and the hacking is also failed.
+Do not orbit while your MWD is on, because the ship could fly out of the range of the analyzer \(6000m) and the hacking is also failed.

 **The concrete process**

 1. Put everything else into the Mobile Depot \(included the SOE launcher)\(and refit the low slot with three armor explosive hardeners and one 200mm Steel Plates).
 2. Warp cloaked, decloak when the cans appear on the overview so that they could be locked immediately on contact \(Without Covert Ops Cloaking Device: warp first to the nearest location to the ghost site, align to it and then warp)
 3. Find out the can with a different name from four and approach it first \(don’t need to orbit, keep distance 2100m).
-Turn on the propulsion module for one cycle.
+Turn on MWD for one cycle.
 4. While you are approaching, turn on the three explosive hardeners, lock all cans, scan them with cargo scanners and confirm the most valuable one.
-Pls first remember the [valuable loots](对应链接) in the ghost sites.
+Please first remember the [valuable loots](对应链接) in the ghost sites.
 5. After the hacking, listen to the background music, once it becomes hurried then leave immediately.
 The Astero with explosive hardener can ignore this music until the NPC ships appear on the overview.
 6. Once the NPC ships appear, the explosive hardener Astero must cloak and leave immediately.
 A ship with high EHP like Stratios could leave after finishing the current can.